Adri11n/rickroll-at-startup/README.md

 You need admin rights to execut the install and uninstall command

-To install this troll download the exe you can find it by the releases and doublle click it and to aktivatthe troll open cmd and type following command
+To install this troll download the exe you can find it by the releases and doublle click it and to aktivat the troll open cmd and type following command

 ```
 "%ProgramData%\Microsoft\Windows\Start Menu\Programs\StartUp\rick-roll.exe"